erthink/t1ha/README.md

 ### Scores

 Please take in account that the results is significantly depend on actual CPU, compiler version and CFLAGS.
-The results below were obtained on:
+The results below were obtained in 2016 on:
  - CPU: `Intel(R) Core(TM) i7-6700K CPU`;
  - Compiler: `gcc version 5.4.0 20160609 (Ubuntu 5.4.0-6ubuntu1~16.04.4)`;
  - CFLAGS: `-march=native -O3 -fPIC`;